Taxonomy of Liliaceae: Modern subfamilial divisions within Liliaceae

+Some classifications place Tulipa, Erythronium and Gagea into a separate tribe, Tulipeae with the remaining genera in Lilieae s.s.; Other authorities place Gagea within its own tribe, Lloydieae; The situation with respect to Calochortoideae remains uncertain.
+Originally Calochortus and Tricyrtis were considered to be sister clades and placed together in subfamily Calochortoideae.
+Further study has not confirmed this (see Cladogram III, below) and it has been proposed that Tricyrtis be placed in a separate subfamily.;

 Etymology

 The name Liliaceae was coined by Michel Adanson in 1763.
 The name was derived from Lilium and the family suffix -aceae.
 Lilium is the type genus of the family, which is the Latin for Lily, which in turn came from the Greek name for it, λείριον (leírion).